 Why: Because we all write alone and there are many advantages to being a part of a writers community.

-How: Simply sign up a free author profile and looks for updates on the next write-in at https://writers-connection.com/register/
+How: Simply sign up a free author profile and look for updates on upcoming write-in at https://writers-connection.com/register/

 By now, I am hopeful that you are convinced that it is time to join an online writing community.
 There are many different types of writing communities.
 There is the traditional, in-person local group along with plenty of online options.
 They all offer something different.
 Rather than give you a rundown of literally dozens of online communities you can easily find with a simple Google search, I will tell you about the newest one coming together at Writers’ Connection and why it is different.